This page covers everything you need to know about how to get rid of blackheads…

 - 9. This can often be the missing key in your routine if you’re continuing to struggle with clogged skin.
-Use an oil free light moisturizer on very oily and congested areas (you can apply a more hydrating cream to drier areas such as cheeks)
+Use a light, oil free moisturizer on very oily and congested areas (you can apply a more hydrating cream to drier areas such as cheeks)

 - 11. Daily use of an AHA or BHA is one of the best ways to get rid of blackheads permanently, as well as clear and brighten your skin overall.

-- 12. Consistent use of these acids is the number one getting rid of blackheads tip you should take from all of these!
+- 12. Consistent use of these acids is the number one “how to get rid of blackheads” tip you should take from all of these!
 They really can make a difference.

 - 13. Yes, diet can affect blackheads… Notice they are a lot more visible after a few days of bad (greasy, oily, fatty) food?
 Experiment by cleaning up your diet for 3 days (a juice fast is a great way to do this!) and notice the difference it can make.